 Term of office

 EAB members will serve a two year term.
-Then they will be replaced but can run again 1 year after the end of their term.
+They can serve no more than 2 consecutive terms or 4 years.
+Then they will be replaced but can run again 1 year after a hiatus of one year.
 The term begins in March.

 Transition to new system.